danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 whatever it feels like with it.

-Again the second step requires memory barriers, which means if you hand roll your own lockless queue you're firmly in level 3 territory and wont get rid of the burned in red hot afterglow in your retina for quite some time.
+Again the second step requires memory barriers, which means if you hand roll your own lockless queue you're firmly in level 3 territory and won't get rid of the burned in red hot afterglow in your retina for quite some time.
 Use standard interfaces like <code>struct completion</code> or even better libraries like the workqueue subsystem here.